simple-configuration-server/website/docs/server-configuration/server-configuration-file.md

 Using the configuration file you can set the logs to output to a log file, which is auto-rotated by SCS.
 Use this in combination with a log centralization agent, like Elastic Filebeat, to centralize your logs.
-For an example on how to do this, please see the 'deployment' section (ADD REFERENCE).
+An example of how to do this can be found [here](/docs/deployment/log-centralization)

 Alternatively you can simply output the logs to the console, by setting the stdout option.
 In this case you can for example see the logs via the